andreabenini/backfiretv/installation.md

 adb shell /data/local/tmp/backfire.sh
 ```
 It's not a good idea to change the logfile path [`$LOG_FILE`], in that partition
-it's usually possible to write files when needed, logs will be cleared on boot.
+it's usually possible to write files when needed, logs will be cleared on each boot.

 ### Buttons Remapping
 - The top part of the script contains `Physical buttons remapping` section where you can change